skrysmanski/devlog/content/articles/dotnet/idisposable-and-co.md

 ```

 = When to Use IDisposable: 3 easy rules ===========
 At this point I'd like to cite three easy rules when to use `IDisposable`.
-These rules were created by [[http://nitoprograms.blogspot.com/2009/08/how-to-implement-idisposable-and.html|Stephen Cleary]] and I take no credit for them.
+These rules were created by [Stephen Cleary](http://nitoprograms.blogspot.com/2009/08/how-to-implement-idisposable-and.html) and I take no credit for them.
 I do, however, disagree with some statements (such as "No classes should be responsible for multiple unmanaged resources.") and have adopted the rules in this case (see the link for the original description).

 **Rule 1: Don't do it (unless you need to).**